-Ace – an ethical, detail-oriented individual – got his start as one of the sharpest oddsmakers of his era.
+Ace, an ethical and detail-oriented individual, got his start as one of the sharpest oddsmakers of his era.
 His expertise and organizational ability as an oddsmaker led to prominent organized crime families in Chicago putting him in charge of the biggest Vegas casinos.
 His skill in creating profit margins and managing a gambling operation was unparalleled, but it didn’t go unrecognized.

 As De Niro says in the film, “I had [sports betting] down so good, I was given paradise on Earth.”
 Real-life Ace Rothstein’s fascination with sports betting never dissipated, and he established the first-ever legitimate sportsbook on American soil, inside one of the casinos he operated in 1976.

 Casino isn’t a light film by any means, and Scorsese deeply investigates the real history, story, and characters.
 Sports betting is portrayed as the activity of society’s’ deviants, which sits in stark contrast to the gloss of reputable and legitimate sportsbooks today, whose odds are featured on multibillion-dollar conglomerates everywhere from CNN to ESPN.

 Without giving away the ending, Ace laments towards the end of film that “The big corporations took over.
 Today, [Vegas] works like Disneyland.”
 Ultimately, this is true, both in regards to Las Vegas and the entire sports betting industry.
 Organized crime’s outsized influence on sports betting is a thing of the past, as Casino chronicles.

 This might draw the ire of mobsters everywhere but in reality, it benefited everyone involved, from bookmakers to bettors.
 The world of gambling is assuredly much less violent than the one depicted in Casino, and equally much more profitable for all those involved.